d-ronnqvist/d-ronnqvist.github.com/_posts/2013-05-06-3d-with-scenekit.md

     self.scene = scene;

 	// A camera
-    // --------
-    // The camera is moved back and up from the center of the scene
-    // and then rotated so that it looks down to the center SCNNode *cameraNode = [SCNNode node];
+	SCNNode *cameraNode = [SCNNode node];
 	cameraNode.camera = [SCNCamera camera];
 	cameraNode.position = SCNVector3Make(0, 15, 30);